ostroproject/ostro-os/doc/architecture/efi-boot.rst

   of an additional EFI binary or the implementation of an EFI shell script.
   This sort of expertise might not be very common among Ostro OS developers.
-- Changing the contents of the command line requires rebuilding the EFI combo, unless there is a mechanism in place to support an alternative (to be developed).
+- Changing the contents of the command line requires rebuilding the EFI combo, unless there is a mechanism in place to support an alternative.